From country to rap, Adams County Fairfest brings the music

 Tickets for the shows can be purchased by calling the Adams County Fairgrounds office at 402-462-3247 or by visiting www.adamscountyfairgrounds.com.

 Tickets must be purchased specifically for admittance to each section represented.
-A reserved, stadium or general admission ticket will not admit carriers to the Pit area this year.
+A reserved, stadium or general admission ticket won’t admit carriers to the Pit area this year.

 For more information, call the fairgrounds.